From the desk of Steven Strazza @Sstrazza and Ian Culley @IanCulley

 * ASC Plus Members can access the Momentum Report by clicking the link at the bottom of this post.

-Our International Hall Of Famers list is composed of the 50 largest US-listed international stocks, or ADRs.
+Our International Hall of Famers list is composed of the 100 largest US-listed international stocks, or ADRs.
+We’ve also sprinkled in some of the largest ADRs that did not make the market-cap cut.

 These stocks range from some well-known mega-cap multinationals such as Toyota Motor and Royal Dutch Shell to some large-cap global disruptors such as Sea Ltd and Shopify.